5

 The right cases, in the right order

-• Set risk thresholds
+• Set your own risk thresholds

 • Build logic around your team’s expertise